Nine Keys to Succeeding in Your Internship

 • Ask for feedback from your supervisor to make sure you are on the right track.

-• Share your own goals for your internship so s/he knows what you would like to learn.
+• Share your own goals for your internship so they know what you would like to learn.

 • Get familiar with the email, phone and other communications systems, such as Slack.